Species: Notorynchus cepedianus (Perón, 1807); from the Greek roots noto (back) and r(h)ynchos (snout); and the Latin

 Identification: The only California shark with 7 gill slits.
 The body is somewhat heavy and flabby, tapered with a broad head, blunt snout, and small eyes.
 They have a single dorsal fin far back on the body; upper lobe of tail is very long.
 Five rows of small, sharp, pointed teeth in the upper jaw—except for one middle tooth (effective for holding prey); lower teeth saw-like (effective for tearing and cutting prey).
 Color seems to vary depending upon location and they may be able to slightly alter their color.
 Fish from San Francisco Bay are typically olive brown to a muddy gray color, those from Humboldt Bay are usually a pale silvery gray to reddish brown: all have black spots on body and fins.
 An unusual albino seven-gill was caught in the San Mateo Shark Derby back in 1952 and later displayed at the Steinhart Aquarium.

-Size: Length to over 9 feet and nearly 300 pounds in size (although based on recent catches they may have a longer length and greater weight).
+Size: Length to at least 9.7 feet and nearly 300 pounds in size (although based on recent catches they may have a longer length and greater weight).
 Most sevengill caught from piers are young fish 2-4 feet in length and under 50 pounds in weight.
 However, most years seem to see at least a few large 6-foot plus fish taken.
 The California record fish weighed 276 lb 0 oz and was taken in Humboldt Bay in 1996.
 Larger fish have been taken.
 A 322-pound sevengill was caught in San Francisco Bay in 2013 but then an even larger fish, a 342-pound sevengill, was caught in San Francisco Bay on July 2, 2017.